Evotec-isRD/gnbr_nexus_comparison/README.md

 This is code that accompanies a paper that is currently being submitted to PLOS ONE.

 The title of the paper is:
-["A large-scale evaluation of NLP-derived chemical-gene/protein relationships from the scientific literature: implications for knowledge graph construction"](https://evoteccloud.sharepoint.com/:w:/t/company/isR&D/DataScience/ET3LIqzBDMlNrjvDJcIeetUBCRIgoaaa_3aXQj5yv1a0iw?e=F4kWmo)
+"A large-scale evaluation of NLP-derived chemical-gene/protein relationships from the scientific literature: implications for knowledge graph construction"
-(the link is to sharepoint - it will be to the paper DOI when it is published)
+(this will be a link to the paper DOI when it is published)

 Our paper compares chemicals (small molecules) and proteins 'triples', such as "aspirin-INHIBITS-cyclooxygenase" between the NLP-derived dataset ["the Global Network of Biological Relationships (GNBR)"](https://academic.oup.com/bioinformatics/article/34/15/2614/4911883)